tripp-smith/benn_eifert_talks/README.md

 Both notebooks combine theoretical explanations with hands-on Python implementations, visualizations, and simulations to make complex financial concepts accessible and interactive.

+> **Note:** All diagrams in this README use a dark mode color scheme inspired by UNC baseball dark jerseys, featuring navy blue (#1B3A6B), Carolina blue (#4B9CD3, #7BAFD4), and complementary colors that are easy on the eyes for extended reading.

 ```mermaid
 mindmap
   root((Benn Eifert<br/>Talks))